FAQ

 How is a family member defined?

-Family member includes: an employee's child, spouse or party to a civil union or legal guardianship, parent, grandparent, grandchild, sibling, or any other individual related by blood, marriage, or civil union or legal guardianship, or whose close relationship with the employee is the equivalent of a family relationship as determined by the employee.
+Family member means an employee's child, spouse, party to a civil union, parent, or any other individual related by blood, marriage, or civil union or whose close relationship with the employee is the equivalent of a family relationship.

 What are some benefits of providing leave?